jmaassen/ConstellationOnYarn/README.md

 - SHA1Job: a job that is created by the ApplicationMaster and executed on one of the ExecutorMain instances.
 Each of these jobs reads a block of data from a file in HDFS, and calculates the SHA1 hash of this block.
 - SHA1Result: a result object that is returned by each SHA1Job to the ApplicationMaster.

+To compile this example, clone it from github:

+	git clone git@github.com:jmaassen/ConstellationOnYarn.git

+Ensure hadoop is installed on the machine you are using and _$HADOOP_HOME_ is set:

+	echo $HADOOP_HOME

+This should return a value such as '/cm/shared/package/hadoop/hadoop-2.5.0'

+Ensure the _ Next change to the _ConstellationOnYarn_ directory.  a ensure